-- Maximum allowable limits listed on individual lengths for inlet and flue and NOT a combination. - Minimum requirement for each vent pipe is five (5) feet in length and one elbow/tee. - Tee used in the vent/flue termination must be included when determining the number of elbows in the piping system. - 4) 2 1/2" or 3" diameter pipe can be used in place of 2" diameter pipe. - Increased Clearance Configurations using (2) 45 deg. elbows should be considered equivalent to one 90 deg. elbow. - One 90° elbow should be secured to the combustion air intake connection.
+- 1) Maximum allowable limits listed on individual lengths for inlet and flue and NOT a combination. - 2) Minimum requirement for each vent pipe is five (5) feet in length and one elbow/tee. - Tee used in the vent/flue termination must be included when determining the number of elbows in the piping system. - 4) 2 1/2" or 3" diameter pipe can be used in place of 2" diameter pipe.

+- 5) Increased Clearance Configurations using (2) 45 deg. elbows should be considered equivalent to one 90 deg. elbow. - 6) One 90 $^{\circ}$ elbow should be secured to the combustion air intake connection. - 7) For installations at or above 7,000 feet altitude, use 3" venting.